 consideration.
 Only the proposals that satisfy this first step will be considered.
 You will receive an e-mail message from the Odyssey Office notifying you whether or not your proposal has been approved for credit.

 4. After the funding deadline, the CEL will consider and evaluate all funding requests forwarded by the Odyssey Office.
 The committee will determine which requests are to be funded and the dollar amount of each grant.

 5. The CEL will then submit its recommendations to the Committee on Faculty (CoF) for review.
-Once the CoF approves the recommendations of the CEL, the Odyssey Office will notify you via campus mail of the outcome.
+Once the CoF approves the recommendations of the CEL, the Odyssey Office will notify you via e-mail of the outcome.
 Note that your award may be less than your request.
-Therefore it is important to have a back-up plan to cover some of your expenses.

 Please note the following policies:

-Stipends are paid through the Hendrix College payroll office.
+- Stipends are paid through the Hendrix College payroll office.
 The required paperwork must be completed before stipends can be issued.
 Taxes will be withheld from your paycheck.
 Because the College begins a new fiscal year on June 1, the earliest stipends can be paid to summer recipients is usually in the third

-1. Odyssey proposals and funding requests are expected to be neatly typed (word processed).
+1. Odyssey proposals with funding requests must be submitted online.

 2. While excessively lengthy Odyssey proposals are not encouraged or required, successful proposals provide sufficient detail to allow a thorough understanding and review of the proposal, without being so long as to be cumbersome or tedious.
-In most cases, two to four pages is a recommended length.
+The online form is divided into focused sections with

 3. Budgets that include student or faculty remuneration must also include the Hendrix share of FICA expenses (7.65% of gross salary).
 The recipient’s FICA expenses will be deducted from the gross salary.